anantk2006/vytal/docs/source/api.rst

    of gaze data, using either a t-test or Mann-Whitney U test.

    :param group1_results: Gaze data for the first group.
 Each dict should contain
-                          'pred_x' and 'pred_y' keys for gaze coordinates.
+                                             the 'PoG' key for gaze coordinates.
    :type group1_results: List[Dict[str, float]]
    :param group2_results: Gaze data for the second group.
 Same format as group1_results.
    :type group2_results: List[Dict[str, float]]